taiyuuki/utils/doc/utils.clone_simple.md

 ## clone\_simple() function

-The function creates a shallow copy of an object in TypeScript.
+The function creates a deep copy of an object by using JSON.parse.

 **Signature:**